 Wings Over Water (March)

-Ski to Sea Race & Fairhaven Festival (May)
+Ski to Sea (May)

 This well-known event centers around a multi-sport relay race from the slopes of Mount Baker to the waters of Bellingham Bay.
 Legs include everything from cross-country skiing and mountain biking to running and sea kayaking.
 The finish line in Fairhaven is celebrated with a parade, block party, and beer garden.